temporalio/documentation/docs/java-quick-start.md

     public static void main(String[] args) {
         // gRPC stubs wrapper that talks to the local docker instance of temporal service.
         WorkflowServiceStubs service = WorkflowServiceStubs.newInstance();
-        // client that can be used to start and signal workflows WorkflowClient client = WorkflowClient.newInstance(service);
+        // client that can be used to start and signal Workflows WorkflowClient client = WorkflowClient.newInstance(service);
         // worker factory that can be used to create workers for specific task queues WorkerFactory factory = WorkerFactory.newInstance(client);